 Creating a great painting is not a simple feat.
 As long as I’ve been in this business of creating art, the more I’ve discovered it never gets easier.
-There is always more to learn, therefore, the knowledge that the paintings can always be improved exists.
+There is always more to learn, therefore, the knowledge that a painting can always be improved exists.
 One thing is certain, we can only paint to our level of understanding.
 So, gaining that knowledge and consistently applying it to our work is the only way we will grow as artists.

 One area in which I find many artists struggling is in the area of color…color mixing and achieving color harmony.
 I hope this article will shed some helpful light on the topic.
 (Click images to enlarge)